teragrid/dgrid/docs/getting-started.rst

 ::

-    abci-cli kvstore
+    asura-cli kvstore

-In another terminal, we can start Tendermint.
-If you have never run Tendermint before, use:
+In another terminal, we can start teragrid.
+If you have never run teragrid before, use:

 ::

-    tendermint init
+    teragrid init
-    tendermint node
+    teragrid node

-If you have used Tendermint, you may want to reset the data for a new blockchain by running ``tendermint unsafe_reset_all``.
-Then you can run ``tendermint node`` to start Tendermint, and connect to the app.
-For more details, see `the guide on using
+If you have used teragrid, you may want to reset the data for a new blockchain by running ``teragrid unsafe_reset_all``.
+Then you can run ``teragrid node`` to start teragrid, and connect to the app.
+For more details, see `the guide on using teragrid <./using-teragrid.html>`__.
-Tendermint <./using-tendermint.html>`__.

-You should see Tendermint making blocks!
-We can get the status of our Tendermint node as follows:
+You should see teragrid making blocks!
+We can get the status of our teragrid node as follows:

 ::